gvwilson/thirdbit/src/fiction/santas/index.md

-so he could give it to you a second time, only my mum says you would rather he hadn't because it doesn't go with anything else in the room and you think it was better off on the fridge."
+so he could give it to you a second time, only my mum says you would rather he hadn't because it doesn't go with anything else in the room and you think it looked better on the fridge."

 Gran-Granna Tumbly's jaw tightened.
 "I knew it," she hissed.